TaitoUnited/taito-cli/examples/README.md

 ## Miscellaneous tips

-See taito-cli commands by running `taito b-help`.
+See taito-cli commands by running `taito taito-help`.